thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 electrons (positively charged).
 This state creates a modifiable potential difference, reducing or increasing the current based on the voltage.

-Thus the base terminal of a transistor is another way of implementating the gate-like behaviour we previously achieved with mechanical switches.
-There is an important difference however.
-With a switch, the circuit is actually broken when it is in the "off" state and thus there is no current flowing at all.
-In contrast, with a transistor, the current drops in the "off" state but a voltage remains.
-Because a continuous circuit is an analogue system, the quantities of resistance, voltage and current are not discrete values - they will vary over a given range.
+The base terminal of a transistor is another way of implementating the gate-like behaviour we previously achieved with mechanical switches.
+However, there is an important difference.
+With a switch, the circuit is actually broken when it is in the "off" state and there is no current flowing at all.
+With a transistor, the current drops in the "off" state but a voltage remains.

+Because a continuous circuit is an analogue system, the quantities of resistance, voltage and current are not discrete values, they will vary over a given range.
 Thus "off" corresponds to "low" voltage and "on" corresponds to "high" voltage.
 The specific stipulation will depend on the circuit design but it is typically the case that a state of 1 or "on" is within the range 2-5V